Ruta graveolens: Culinary use

 Rue has a culinary use, but since it is bitter and gastric discomfort may be experienced by some individuals, it is used sparingly.
-Although used more extensively in former times, it is not a herb that is typically found in modern cuisine.
-It is a component of berbere, the characteristic Ethiopian-Eritrean spice mixture, and as such is encountered in their cuisine.
-Also in Ethiopia, fresh rue is dipped in coffee before drinking it.
+Although used more extensively as a culinary herb in former times, it is not typically found in modern cuisine.
 Due to small amounts of toxins it contains, it must be used in small amounts, and should be avoided by pregnant women or women who have liver issues.

 It has a variety of other culinary uses: